gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/2/main.rs:switch}}
 ```

-Dealing with a `glib::Value` is quite verbose.
-This is why you only want to use the generic methods for accessing properties you have added to your custom GObjects.
+Both `property` and `set_property` panic if the property does not exist, has the wrong type or has the wrong permissions.
+This is fine in most situations where these cases are hardcoded within the program.
+If this does not apply for your program you might want to use [`try_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_property) and [`try_set_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_set_property) instead.

 Properties can not only be accessed via getters & setters, they can also be bound to each other.
 Let us see how that would look like for two `Switch` instances.